JessMorrisonTech/SOC-Alert-Triage-Phishing-Investigation/README.md

 I rushed the ending of an investigation due to time concerns from pivoting from email alert and logs to firewall logs and missed additional host-level indicators.

 **Takeaway:**
 Speed matters, but thorough investigation prevents missed compromises.
+Spending time to confirm one alert as a false positive despite some indicators of suspicion should not lead the next investigation to be rushed.
+Finding one or two indicators of compromise does not mean to stop searching for the next.

 ---

 ### 2. Escalation Is Impact-Based
 Not all phishing alerts warrant escalation.

-- Blocked link → only documentation required
-- Allowed access → escalation required
+- Blocked web access only documentation required for the incident, but an allowed access to a web page requires us to escalate to dig deeper into the host machine to investigate further.

 **Takeaway:**
 Escalate based on exposure and impact, not alert type alone.